-As your business experiences the economic impacts of COVID-19, you’re likely deploying many financial relief strategies to weather the storm.
+As your business experiences the economic impacts of recent years, you’re likely deploying many financial relief strategies to weather the storm.
 We’re sharing some accounting tips from OnePoint’s Manager of Accounting, Bernadette Gonzalez to help you make sure you don’t leak dollars in a time you can’t afford to.

 Proper Ring Up and Promotion Procedures